angel-ruga/ToDoAssistant/README.md

 # ToDoAssistant

-ToDoAssistant is an app that lets you keep track of pending tasks ("ToDos"), letting you establish tags, due date, priority, description and even setting notifications for each one.
+ToDoAssistant is an iOS app that lets you keep track of pending tasks ("ToDos"), letting you establish tags, due date, priority, description and even setting notifications for each one.

-It is available for iOS, iPadOS, macOS, watchOS and visionOS.

 It is written on Swift 6, using SwiftUI